-If you – or anyone you know – needs help with PTSD, nightmares, panic attacks, phobias, flashbacks, intrusive memories, abuse memories or any type of memory that still haunts you please get in touch.
+If you – or anyone you know – needs help with PTSD, nightmares, panic attacks, flashbacks, intrusive memories, abuse memories, birth trauma memories, or any type of memory that still haunts you please get in touch.
 You don’t have to suffer in silence.

 Remember, there is an online Free Discovery Session you can have, during which you can tell me what you’d like to change – without having to disclose specific details of traumatic memories.